astronomer/docs/astro/deploy-dbt-project.md

 ## Option 1: Include dbt code in your Astro project {#option-1}

 The most direct way to set up dbt on Astro is by including dbt code in your full image.
-To accomplish this, Astronomer recommends adding the directory `/dbt` to the top-level of your Astro project and including individual dbt projects inside of this directory.
+To accomplish this, Astronomer recommends adding the directory `/dbt` to the top level of your Astro project and including individual dbt projects inside this directory.

 :::tip
 To see an example of this pattern, check out the demo repository of [Astronomer Cosmos](https://github.com/astronomer/cosmos-demo).